Ethiopia's garment workers make clothes for some of the world's largest clothing brands but get paid the lowest

 The park, one of five manufacturing hubs established by the government since 2014, is part of a long-term vision to grow Ethiopia into a production hub.
 It houses factories including textile and agro-processing and has 25,000 employees producing garments, according to the report.

-Paul Barrett who is also the deputy director for the New York Stern Center for Business and Human Rights, says the government's strategy from the beginning was to attract foreign investors by charging very low wages.
+Paul Barrett who is also the deputy director for the New York University Stern Center for Business and Human Rights, says the government's strategy from the beginning was to attract foreign investors by charging very low wages.

 "They pointed to the $26 wage because that is the amount that employees of the government are paid.
 So, they used that as a benchmark for employees in the foreign apparel market too" he told CNN.